Contact us for links to VIRTUAL SERVICES

 HISTORICAL NOTE from LaVerne Erickson:

+The facility has a rich brief history.
 The property on which it sits once belonged to the Rosebud Fellowship.
 It was given to the church when the

 former church site had to be abandoned due to the construction of a new bridge across the Rosebud River.